If you were to ask people if they would rather be ordinary or extraordinary, you’d probably get a unanimous answer of

 If you take the principle of not giving up, and apply it to the right financial advice, you will become extraordinarily wealthy.
 Get any non-mortgage debt taken care of, build some savings for emergencies, start putting as much money as possible into Vanguard index funds and your set!
-That’s the skeleton, anyways, and if you’ll stick with it, you’ll have some extraordinary wealth in a short amount of time.
+That’s the skeleton, anyway, and if you’ll stick with it, you’ll have some extraordinary wealth in a short amount of time.

 The path to financial freedom is so simple that everyone should be doing it.
 The only reason financial independence is extraordinary is because most people spend all their money instead of investing it.
 If you can break away from the consumerism mindset that has developed in this country and realize you have enough to be happy, you’ll inevitably become a millionaire in your lifetime.

 Isn’t it awesome that you can grow your money to where it makes enough money for you to live on?
 Isn’t it even more awesome that you can do it at a young age?
 It really does only take a few elementary habits to become wealthy.
 Are you going to be extraordinary?